 As mentioned above, there are choices of denim fabric that make the pants appropriate for specific jobs.
 Plumbers, carpenters, and restaurant workers, for instance, have different needs.

-Carpenter work pants feature a hammer loop and multi-purpose pockets to help workers carry tools everywhere they go.
+Carpenter work pants feature a hammer loop and multi-purpose pockets to help workers carry tools everywhere.
 At the same time, it leaves their hands free to climb ladders or hammer some nails.
 In this way, the worker can be more efficient.

 Plumbers, on the other hand, often kneel so they would need pants that promote a wide range of motion, as well as knee protection.